 Since they begin the year learning about the animals native to Florida, in art class they spend several weeks drawing and coloring a trio of these animals.
-During their study of Florida history, they learn many facts about the group of artists known as the Florida Highwaymen and work on their own oil pastel version of a Florida landscape.
-During their manatee unit, they create several fun projects including a clay sculpture, manatee sketches, and a watercolor painting.
+During their study of Florida history, they learn many facts about the group of artists known as the Florida Highwaymen and work on their own oil pastel versions of a Florida landscape.
+During their manatee unit, they create several fun projects including clay sculptures, manatee sketches, and watercolor paintings.
 Finally, while reading Arnold Lobel’s Frog and Toad books in literature, they learn about printmaking by carving frog images and pulling green ink prints.

 Geneva embraces the importance of a sound mind in a sound body.
 It is committed to providing a curriculum in physical education which allows frequent and diverse opportunities to engage in physical activities necessary to support a healthy lifestyle.
 Through exposure to a wide variety of activities, students gain the necessary knowledge to understand the importance of achieving and maintaining a healthy lifestyle.

-First grade students explore sensory-motor attributes such a locomotor skills, non-locomotor skills, balance, spatial awareness, manipulative skills, body awareness, and rhythm concepts.
-Through individual practice and cooperative games, students are introduced to simple team sports concepts.
-By the end of the year, students have a better understanding of basic fitness concepts including the importance of cardiovascular health.
-Students conclude the year playing team sports including modified whiffle ball, kickball, and paddle sports.
+First grade students explore sensory-motor attributes such as locomotor skills, non-locomotor skills, balance, spatial awareness, manipulative skills, body awareness, and rhythm concepts.
+Through individual practice and cooperative games, students are introduced to simple team-sports concepts.
+By the end of the year, students have a better understanding of basic fitness concepts, including the importance of cardiovascular health.
+Students conclude the year playing team sports including modified Wiffle ball, kickball, and paddle sports.

 Field Trips and Culminating Events

 Field trips and culminating events are part of Geneva’s integrated curriculum and provide enriching opportunities to enhance the study of a topic in Florida history, Bible, and literature.
-Some of these events are the culmination of exciting units while others allow a time for the young students to focus their heart outward to the needs of others.
-Often these events provide rhetoric experience and a time to simply just celebrate and apply new-found knowledge.
+Some of these events are the culmination of exciting units while others allow a time for these young students to focus their hearts outward to the needs of others.
+Often these events provide rhetoric experience and a time to simply celebrate and apply newfound knowledge.